csh3/RegAssembler/README.md

 **Please ensure the above in your environment variable `PATH`.**

 ## 4. Usage
-You can refer to `RegAssembler/Document`for detailed description of command line options.
-Here for a quick start, we recommend following parameter settings for different types of sequencing data.
+We recommend following parameter settings for different types of sequencing data.
 The main program is `Re-sampling.py` and `FilterReads.py` is used to remove short and duplicate reads in advance.

 For **MiSeq** datasets: